Hummingbird

 Garden Features That Support Hummingbirds

-Beyond flowers, several garden features can help attract hummingbirds and provide them with important resources such as water, shelter, and safe feeding areas.
+Beyond flowers, several garden features can help attract hummingbirds and provide them with important resources such as water, shelter, safe feeding areas, and protection from common threats.

 Create a Hummingbird Oasis: Adding Water Features to Your Garden